gerelef/dotfiles/README.md

 There is no particular philosophy to these configuration files, it's all personal taste, and adhere to the latest versions of applications I use between platforms, which are, for the most part, running the same OS.

 ## Details:
-- `.shell-requirements` is a configuration file for `require-login-shell-packages` that are required for these dotfiles to work correctly.
+- `.shell-requirements` is a requirements-style file for dependencies that are required for these dotfiles to work correctly.
+The appropriate handling should be done by `require-login-shell-packages` when a shell first runs.
 - `.stowconfig` is a configuration file for the `pstow.py` utility under `./scripts/utils/`.
 The file format should be self-explanatory, however documentation should exist somewhere.
 - `scripts/` contain scripts as well as some configuration files.
     The filenames should be a hint to their usage.
     - `utils/` contains independent utilities.
     - `functions/` also contains independent utilities.
-This directory should be appended to `$PATH` and the utilities should be called from there. *Do not source these scripts.* The code itself should be self-documenting and clear enough to stand on it's own.
+This directory should be appended to `$PATH` and the utilities should be called from there. **Do not source these scripts.** The code itself should be self-documenting and clear enough to stand on it's own.
 If you think otherwise for a specific function, open an issue and we can talk about it.
-    - `setup/` contains distribution setup scripts that I created for personal use to minimize downtime, when refreshing an install of a particular distribution.
-They are, of course, not guaranteed to work with any hardware other than the ones I ran them with, but even then, it's a liability to assume so.
+    - `setup/` contains distribution setup scripts that I created for personal use to minimize downtime, to automate deployment of a particular distribution.
+They are not guaranteed to work with any hardware other than the ones I ran them with, but even then it's a liability to assume so.
 If you want to see what each script does, make sure to run it in a VM, to make sure nothing's broken either by the years passing by or by bugs.
     - `.bashrc` was originally inspired & started by this [.bashrc](https://gist.github.com/zachbrowne/8bc414c9f30192067831fafebd14255c).
-    - `.gitconfig` is my personal flavour of `git` aliases.
+    - `.gitconfig` is my personal flavour of [git](https://git-scm.com/) aliases.
     - `.nanorc` is an amalgamation of many copy-pastes; has basic highlighting for some things, and a few options to make the experience worthwhile.
 - `.config` contains generic configuration files.
 The most common `$XDG_CONFIG_HOME`directory setup is emulated, however with exceptions for convenience.
     - `fish` contains [fish.sh](https://fishshell.com/) specific configurations.
-    - `gnome-extensions/` contains configuration files for specific gnome extensions.
+    - `gnome-extensions/` contains configuration files for specific [GNOME](https://www.gnome.org/) extensions.
-    - `hypr/` contains hyprland configuration files.
+    - `hypr/` contains [Hyprland](https://hyprland.org/) configuration files.
     - `lsd/` contains [LSDeluxe](https://github.com/lsd-rs/lsd) specific configurations.
-    - `mozilla/` contains firefox specific configuration files & themes.
+    - `mozilla/` contains [Firefox](https://www.mozilla.org/en-US/firefox/new/) specific configuration files & themes.
         Themes should be installed by the appropriate setup script.
     - `sublime-text/` contains `sublime-text` user configuration files.
-    - `templates/` contains `GNOME` specific `Templates`, to be redirected to `$HOME`
+    - `templates/` contains [GNOME](https://www.gnome.org/) specific `Templates`, to be redirected to `$HOME`
     - `pipewire.conf` is the [PipeWire](https://wiki.archlinux.org/title/PipeWire) configuration file.
-    - `alacritty.toml` is the alacritty config file.
+    - `alacritty.toml` is the [Alacritty](https://alacritty.org/) config file.
 - `.manpages/` contains manual pages, authored in `Markdown`, converted to manpages through `ronn`.
     They describe things that I need to look once in a time, and some information outsiders might find useful as well.
     The package for `ronn` in fedora flavours is `rubygem-ronn-ng`.